rcl-ssl/docs/containers/nginx.md

     driver: local
 ```

-- Firstly, the RCL SSL DNS AutoRenew service is deployed.
+- Firstly, the RCL SSL DNS AutoRenew container is deployed.
 It will save SSL/TLS certificates from the RCL SSL Portal to a docker volume shared with NGINX

--  Then, the NGINX service is deployed, it uses the ``nginx.conf`` file we created to accept SSL/TLS connections
+-  Then, the NGINX container is deployed, it uses the ``nginx.conf`` file we created to accept SSL/TLS connections

 - NGINX uses the SSL/TLS certificate files stored on the docker volume that were saved by RCL SSL DNS AutoRenew